Thales-eth/Tailor-challenge-client/README.md

 # Environment Variables

-You will need to create a .env.local file if you want to run this project locally.
+You will need to create a .env (or .env.local) file if you want to run this project locally.
 In order to do so you will also need variable:

 - NEXT_PRIVATE_GOOGLE_MAPS_API_KEY
+- NEXT_PUBLIC_API_URL

 # Application Routes: